MicrosoftDocs/learn/learn-pr/advocates/intro-to-nodejs/includes/3-how-works.md

 ## Install and use Node.js

 There are many ways to install Node.js.
-We list a few of the most common options:
+Here are a few of the most common options:

 - Install via executable, `https://nodejs.org/en/download/`.
 Here you can find different installation packages for your Operating System.
 - Install via Brew, Brew is a popular package manager for Linux and Mac.